glasp-api/openapi/Readme.txt

+Overview

+This API provides an interface for searching the closest matches of addresses.
+At the moment, the only supported country is Italy.
+Please visit our website at www.glasp.eu for more details.

 API Terms of Service

-Please refer to our service terms at www.glasp.eu/API Terms of Service.
+Please refer to our service terms at https://glasp.eu/terms-of-service.

 Copyright Credits